 42. North, south, east, and

 44. Something you do when you feel tired

 45. A place to see lots of animals

 Sports Trivia Questions For Kids

-Let them warm up a bit and freshen up their minds for the energetic sports trivia questions.
+Let them warm up a bit and freshen up their minds for the energetic and kid-friendly sports trivia questions and answers.
 These are quite fun and playful and will set some relaxed moods for the entire trivia session.